Green urbanism: Urbanization and environmental degradation

-Urbanization and environmental consequences has always moved hand in hand.
-Odum in 1989 has called cities as ‘parasites’ on natural and domesticated environment, since it makes no food, cleans no air and cleans only a little amount of water for reuse and Mayur (1990) has argued that such disharmony may result in environmentally catastrophic events (cited in Leitmann, 1999).
+Urbanization and environmental consequences have always moved hand in hand.
+In 1989, American ecologist H.T.
+Odum called cities ‘parasites’ living off the resources of natural and domesticated environments; a city makes no food, cleans no air and cleans only a small amount of water for reuse it only consumes.
+Mayur (1990) argued that such disharmony may result in environmentally catastrophic events (cited in Leitmann, 1999).
 Leitmann mentioned such critical urban environmental problems as the ‘brown agenda’ which deals with both environmental health and industrialization.
 He further pointed out that throughout the 19th century; developing countries were more concerned of the public health impacts of poor sanitation and pollution.
 Moreover, he figured out the links between cities and ecosystems into three phases.
 Early Urbanization phase, starting from 3000 BCE to 1800 CE, was of more productive agricultural techniques yielding a surplus that was able to support non-agricultural concentrations of people.
 In second phase, Urban Industrialization (1800 CE - 1950 CE), energy consumption, particularly fossil fuels, was increased rapidly with mechanization of production.
 Since the 1950s the city/environment relationship has entered into third phase, Global interdependence, with rapid population growth and globalization of economy.
 Cities became the nodal points for large and globally interconnected flows of resources, wastes, and labor.
 Also, environmental problems are local, regional and global in scale, with cities increasingly contributing to global environmental damage.

 Since the 1960s, the number of people living within towns and cities has grown exponentially.
 According to the United Nations, 2009 is the year that the number of people living in urban areas surpassed those in rural areas.
 With the current urbanized growth rate, it is projected that by 2050, the global population living in urban areas will be at 68% or slightly over 6.5 billion, with a global population of 9.7 billion.
 With such a large population making the change to live in an urban area, it is vital to the health of cities to be able to provide enough resources and energy to the population by the means of environmentally sustainable resources.
 Meeting the growing production and consumption needs of urban populations causes an immense amount of strain on the surround suburban and rural communities.
 Nearby ecosystems can easily become compromised due to the physical expansion of urban areas.

 Rydin (2010) accused the cities as both villains and victims of climate change pattern.
 Climate change affecting urban sustainability in regards to temperature increase which may exacerbate urban heat island (UHI) effect and rainfall patterns (Rydin, 2010).
 Some other cities may also go through environmental catastrophes, like cyclone and storm, coastal erosion, sea-level rise, ground instability and changes in biodiversity.
 The whole scenario called for an urgent need to focus on rebuilding the urban ecosystem with given emphasis on the human settlements.